 Retention Time

-When these metrics work together, the QR code stops being a "black and white square" and becomes a market intelligence tool.
+When these metrics work together, the QR code stops being a static square and becomes a market intelligence tool.

 QR Code Tracking in Practice